Peter Holsapple: R.E.M.

+1990s and beyond

+Holsapple next worked with Hootie & the Blowfish as an auxiliary musician.
+He remained with them for 26 years.

-Holsapple joined the Continental Drifters (no longer extant), for whom he had first produced some demos, a single, and the Nineteen Ninety-Three album.
+He joined the Continental Drifters, for whom he had first produced some demos, a single, and the Nineteen Ninety-Three album.
+"Easily the best band I ever was a part of," Holsapple recalls.
+"Superb harmonies, top-shelf songwriting, and my favorite people on earth.
+We should all be so lucky to find friends like that."
 The band was originally based out of Los Angeles but the members eventually relocated to New Orleans.
 The band included members of the Dream Syndicate, the Bangles, and the Cowsills.
-Holsapple subsequently married Susan Cowsill and had one child with her, a daughter.
-The group went on to record three well-received albums, an EP of Sandy Denny and Richard Thompson covers, and several tribute album tracks, none of which translated into a lot of sales.
-Holsapple and Cowsill divorced in 2001.
+Holsapple subsequently married Susan Cowsill and had a daughter.
+The group went on to record three well-received albums, an EP of Sandy Denny and Richard Thompson covers, and several tribute-album tracks, none of which translated into a lot of sales.
+Holsapple and Cowsill divorced in 2001, with Holsapple citing his reliance on alcohol at the time as a contributing factor.

-In the aftermath of Hurricane Katrina, Holsapple relocated from New Orleans to Durham, North Carolina.

-In 1991, he and Stamey reunited to record an album entitled Mavericks, and in 1997 he released his first solo album, Out of My Way.
+In 1991, Holsapple and Stamey reunited to record an album entitled Mavericks, and a couple of years later Holsapple contributed to Melissa Ferrick's 1993 album Massive Blur.
+In 1997, he released his first solo album, Out of My Way.

 In September 2005, the classic line-up of the dB's performed two shows in Chicago and two in Hoboken, New Jersey.
-December 2006 brought Stamey-Holsapple Christmas shows in North Carolina.
-The Bowery Ballroom in NYC hosted the dB'S in January 2007, and in February 2007 the dB's made a brief appearance at Cat's Cradle in Carrboro, North Carolina.
+December 2006 brought Stamey–Holsapple Christmas shows in North Carolina.
+The Bowery Ballroom in New York City hosted the dB'S in January 2007, and the following month the dB's made a brief appearance at Cat's Cradle in Carrboro, North Carolina.

-Holsapple and Stamey released a new duo album, Here and Now, on Bar/None Records in June 2009.
+Holsapple and Stamey released a new duo album, hERE aND nOW, on Bar/None Records in June 2009.
 This album featured a cover of the British progressive rock band Family's 1972 single "My Friend the Sun."

 In 2012, Holsapple reunited with the dB's to complete their first new studio album in 25 years and their first in 30 years with the original 1978 lineup.
 Falling Off the Sky was released on Bar/None Records on June 12, 2012.

-Holsapple released a solo single, "Don't Mention The War" b/w "Cinderella Style", on his own Hawthorne Curve Records on February 3, 2017, and released his second solo album, Game Day, in July 2018 on the Omnivore Recordings label.
+Holsapple released a solo single, "Don't Mention the War", on his own Hawthorne Curve Records on February 3, 2017, and released his second solo album, Game Day, in July 2018 on the Omnivore label.
+His record label is named for a notorious section of Interstate 40 in Winston-Salem.

+On June 12, 2021, Holsapple and Stamey released Our Back Pages on Omnivore, an album of acoustic arrangements of songs by the dB's for Record Store Day.

+Holsapple undertook a Peter Holsapple Makes Himself at Home Tour in 2022.

+In 2024, Holsapple was playing with The Paranoid Style, alongside Michael Venutolo-Mantovani.

+On Record Store Day 2025 (April 12), Holsapple released his third solo album, The Face of 68, on Label 51 Recordings.